 During our stay at Surama Lodge, we also have a chance to target the very difficult Ocellated Crake.
-We will also try for Chapman's Swift, Spotted Antpitta, Graywinged Trumpeter, Tiny Tyrant-Manakin, Waved Woodpecker, Red-billed, Chestnut-Rumped and the Guianan Woodcreeper.
-We will remain alert in hopes of spotting the very elusive Rufouswinged Ground Cuckoo, and since our guides have found an area where this rare bird has been seen on several trips, optimism is justified.
+We will also try for Spotted Antpitta, Gray-winged Trumpeter, Tiny Tyrant-Manakin, Waved Woodpecker, Red-billed, Chestnut-Rumped and the Guianan Woodcreeper.
+We will remain alert in hopes of spotting the very elusive Rufous-winged Ground Cuckoo, and since our guides have found an area where this rare bird has been seen on several trips, we will be on the lookout for this amazing bird.
 We will return to the village for sunset or return in the dark before dinner.